faithigweh/LITA_Class_Documentation/README.md

 For Data Visualization
 SQL - Structured Query Language for managing data in Relational Database Management System (RDMS) Download Here.
 GitHub for building Portfolio
+### Data Cleaning and Preparation
+In the initial phase of the Data cleaning and preparations, the following actions was performed;

+Data loading and inspection
+Handling missing variables
+Data cleaning and formatting
+### Exploratory Data Analysis
+EDA is used to analyze the data set by answering some questions about the Data, such as;

+What is the overall sales trend?
+Which product are top sellers?
+What are the products on peak sales?

 GitHub for building Portfolio